AlannZhang/sentencify/README.md

 # Sentencify

-A web application using the Spotify API that will allow you to create a playlist based on the words in a sentence that a user types in as input.
+A web app using the Spotify API that will allow you to create a playlist based on the words in a sentence that a user types in as input.
 Each word in the sentence is represented by a song that is added to the playlist.
+To gain an access token, I implemented Spotify's [implicit grant flow](https://developer.spotify.com/documentation/general/guides/authorization-guide/#implicit-grant-flow).
+Once the access token is retrieved, the processes such as creating a playlist, and addings songs to the playlist could begin.
+This app was built using

+* **React**
+* **Bootstrap**
+* **Express**
+* **Node JS**

 # Instructions